 Building and trade (electrical, mechanical, and plumbing) permit records

-All plans and applications for permits issued after June 1, 2012 are free on Portland Maps.
+Plans and applications for permits issued from June 1, 2012, through December 2023 are available for free on Portland Maps.
 To find individual permit information:

-- In the Permits and Zoning section, select Permits.
+- Search by property address: In the Permits and Zoning section, select Permits.
 Then select a permit ID.

 Please note: We have staffing limitations.
 Most documents for permits issued after December 2023 aren't yet on Portland Maps.
-To get these records, you’ll need to file a public records request.
+To receive these records, you'll need to file a public records request.

 Building, electrical, mechanical, and plumbing code appeals records